National Urban Design Awards | Royal Architectural Institute of Canada

 5. Community Initiatives Award

-This category is for any built project, however modest, initiated or implemented by a community-based organization that has enhanced the public realm.
+This category is for any size of built project that was initiated or implemented by a community-based organization, and that has enhanced the public realm.
 Examples may include streetscaping, public art, commemorative or interpretive installations, and environmental initiatives.

 6. Student Projects